Parental care: Invertebrates

+Among arachnids, several groups exhibit parental care.
+Wolf spiders are known for carrying their young on their abdomens for several weeks after they hatch.
+Nursery web spiders and some jumping spiders guard their young in silk nests after they hatch.
+The jumping spider species Toxeus magnus is notable for nursing its young through a form of lactation.

+Some crustaceans also show parental care.
+Mothers of the crab species Metopaulias depressus raises their young in water-filled bromeliads, cleaning them of debris, defending them against predators and feeding them with captured prey.
+In the desert isopod Hemilepistus reaumuri, juveniles share their parents' burrow for the first 10–20 days of their life, and are supplied with food by their parents.
+Finally, some species of Synalpheus shrimps are eusocial, living in colonies with one or a few breeders of each sex together with non-breeders that defend the colony.

 Fish

 Several groups of fish have evolved parental care.
 The ratio of fish genera that exhibit male-only: biparental: female-only care is 9:3:1.
 Some fish such as pipefish, sea dragons and seahorses (Syngnathidae) have a form of male pregnancy, where the female takes no part in caring for the young once she has laid her eggs.
 Males in other species may take a role in guarding the eggs before they hatch.

 Mouthbrooding is the care given by some groups of fish (and a few other animals such as Darwin's frog) to their offspring by holding them in their mouth for extended periods of time.
 Mouthbrooding has evolved independently in several different families of fish including the cardinalfish, sea catfish, bagrid catfish, cichlids, snakeheads, jawfishes, gouramis, and arowanas.